toddpiltingsrud/snabbcomponents/readme.md

 # snabbcomponents

-This is a web component authoring micro-library built on top of [snabbdom](https://github.com/snabbdom/snabbdom) and the [web component standard](https://www.webcomponents.org/specs).
+This is a web component micro-library built on top of [snabbdom](https://github.com/snabbdom/snabbdom) and the [web component standard](https://www.webcomponents.org/specs).

 I wanted to create a development experience similar to [React](https://reactjs.org/) so my colleagues wouldn't have to learn a new library.
 So it uses many of the same strategies/patterns as React, including: